KenKundert/avendesora/doc/index.rst

 #.
 Completely offline
 #.
 Linux only
 #.
 Command line centric
 #.
+The information you can associate with each account is unconstrained
+#.
 Completely free (free as in freedom and free as in beer)
 #.
 Supports collaboration
 #.
 Supports time-based one-time passwords (ala Google Authenticator)
 #.
 Uses GPG for encryption
 #.
 Written in Python
 #.
-Provides a Python API
+Provides a Python API and a variety of useful companion programs

 Quick Tour